On the convergence of stochastic variance reduced gradient for linear inverse problems: Introduction

 The mathematical theory of SVRG for inverse problems from the perspective of regularization theory has not been fully explored, and only recently has its convergence rate for solving linear inverse problems been investigated \cite{JinZhouZou:2022ip,JinChen:2024}.
-In this work, we establish convergence of both rSVRG and SVRG for solving linear inverse problems.
-See Theorem \ref{thm:main} for convergence rates in terms of the iteration index $k$, Corollary \ref{cor:rate} for convergence rates in terms of $\delta$, and Corollary \ref{cor:regularizing} for regularizing property.
-Note that rSVRG has a built-in regularization mechanism without any need of early stopping rules and can outperform SVRG (i.e., higher accuracy), cf. Section \ref{sec:num}.
+In this work, we establish the convergence of both rSVRG and SVRG for solving linear inverse problems.
+See Theorem \ref{thm:main} for the error bounds in terms of the iteration index $k$, Corollary \ref{cor:rate} for the convergence rates in terms of $\delta$, and Corollary \ref{cor:regularizing} for regularizing property.
+Note that rSVRG inherits the regularization mechanism of the truncated SVD, without any need of early stopping rules, provided that the truncation level is chosen properly according to the noise level, and empirically, it can outperform SVRG (i.e., higher accuracy), cf. the numerical results in Section \ref{sec:num}.
 Moreover, we establish the (optimal) convergence rates in both expectation and uniform sense for both SVRG (when combined with \textit{a priori} stopping rules) and rSVRG (cf. Theorem \ref{thm:main} and Corollary \ref{cor:rate}), while the prior works \cite{JinZhouZou:2022ip,JinChen:2024} only studied convergence rates in expectation.
+Note that the work \cite{JinZhouZou:2022ip} is based on the spectral analysis of bounded linear operators, whereas the work \cite{JinChen:2024} is based on a Lyapunov type analysis.
+In this work, we follow the framework of the spectral analysis in \cite{JinZhouZou:2022ip}.
 For SVRG, the condition for its optimal convergence rate in expectation is more relaxed than that in \cite{JinZhouZou:2022ip}.
 However, unlike the results in \cite{JinZhouZou:2022ip}, SVRG loses its optimality for smooth solutions under the relaxed condition.
-For the benchmark source condition $x_\dag-x_0\in\mathrm{Range}(A_\dag^*)$ studied in \cite{JinChen:2024}, the condition is either comparable or more relaxed; see Remark \ref{rem:rate} for the details.
+For the benchmark source condition $x_\dag-x_0\in\mathrm{Range}(A_\dag^*)$ studied in \cite{JinChen:2024}, the condition is either comparable or more relaxed; see Remark \ref{rem:rate} for further details.